midgerate/smart-contract-cra-starter/README.md

 1. Clone the repo
 2. In both sc and client folders install deps (yarn install)
-3. In the sc directory, look at the package.json and remove the network in the deploy and verify scripts to deploy on hardhart.
+3. In the sc directory -
-4. Run a hardhat node (npx hardhat node)
+   - Run a hardhat node `yarn hardhat`
-5. Deploy to hardhat
+   - Deploy to hardhat network `yarn deploy`
+   - Copy the address from console.
-6. In the client folder, start the application
+4. In the client folder
+   - Start application `yarn start`
-7. In the Home page /components/pages/Home enter the deployed contract address
+   - In the Home page /components/pages/Home enter the deployed contract address
-8. Now you should be able to connect and see the message in the UI.
+5. Now you should be able to connect and see the message in the UI.